-TCP port 15425, as well as UDP ports 2074 through 2093 (inclusive) are forwarded to your IRLP computer's local network IP address.
+TCP port 15425, as well as UDP ports 2074 through 2093 (inclusive) need to be forwarded to your IRLP computer's local network IP address.

 Enabling IRLP at boot

 The following text must be placed at the end of the /usr/local/etc/allstar.env file.